Zac-Benattar/PersonalWebsite/README.md

 There are many dependencies.

-To run the Django API server run the following:
+To run the Django server run the following:

-SoftwareProjectTracker\mysite python manage.py runserver
+PersonalWebsite\mysite python manage.py runserver

 Dependencies: